The Compass Tavern

 The canteen rehabilitation truck has the ability to operate at the scene of an emergency short-term or long-term, providing coffee, tea, hot chocolate, Gatorade, water, sausage and egg sandwiches, beef stew, chili, hot dogs, hamburgers, soups, cold cuts and more for those involved in an emergency incident.

-Net proceeds from the sale of this calendar will benefit Box 4 Special Services, which provides food and beverages for emergency responders and incident victims to ensure they remain hydrated and nourished, especially during a long-term emergency incident.
+Net proceeds from the sale of this calendar will benefit the Ava Roy Fund and Box 4 Special Services, which provides food and beverages for emergency responders and incident victims to ensure they remain hydrated and nourished, especially during a long-term emergency incident.